 Cal Poly Journalism on the cutting edge!

-There are a number of funds in the department that provide important opportunities for our students and faculty.
+In addition to our Centennial Campaign priorities, here are a number of funds in the department that provide important opportunities for our students and faculty.
 We also ask you to consider supporting:

 The George Ramos Scholarship for Journalism Excellence was created to honor the Pulitzer Prize-winning journalist and longtime Cal Poly professor.
 The scholarship supports junior and senior students majoring in Journalism with a print specialization who are also interested in urban affairs reporting.